Welcome

 Both tours aim to be finished by 14.00, with arrival at Oslo Gardermoen by 17.30.
 We would recommend not booking flights before 20.00 that night, in case of delays in trains or other unforeseen circumstances.

 We are proud to welcome you to our beautiful conference hotel, Ullensvang Hotel in the village of Lofthus in Ullensvang municipality.
-NIBIO's closest research facilities focused on fruit research, are located in the same village.
-Our personnel with local knowledge will do their best to ensure an interesting stay in the area.
+NIBIO's closest research facilities, with a focus on fruit research, are located in the same village.
+Our personnel with local knowledge will do their best to ensure a fun and interesting stay in the area.

 Things to do: